RichardaTambur/AnalizaNGSProjekt/RAPORT.md

 On fasta files freshly downloaded from SRA database I performed quality tests using fastqc, from which I could read quality scores.
 Per base sequence quality showed that many bases of the sequences had quality lower than 20, so they needed to be cutted.

 ### FASTQ
-The output of trimmomatic program, which was used to trim bases with low quality, was two fastq files for each sequence.
+The output of trimmomatic program, which was used to trim bases with low quality, was four fastq files for each sequence.
 The encoding was Illumina 1.9 what we needed to mention in the command line, as well with information how big we want our sliding window to be and what was the minimal lenght of the sequences which we wanted to spare after cutting.
 First file, paired gave us info about which sequences from both strands survived and unpaired where the ones that was disqualified.
 For further operations only the paired files were used.

 ### FASTA
 Reference genome was downloaded in parts, separate file for each chromosome.
 I used *cat > /* command to concatenate them all into one, so it could be used for the aligment.